godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 - Weapon Ideas
 	- Heavy-Class Weaponry
 		- War Needle
+			- Mechanics
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 		- Thunder Mallet
+			- Mechanics
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 		- Coffin Blade
+			- Mechanics
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 	- Agile-Class Weaponry
 		- Yo-Yo Wheel: a massive wheel, bound to a cord and handle that allows the user to open up the wheel, exposing massive blades.
 			- Mechanic:
 				- Roto-Engine- Landing a successful attack in Blunt form excites the wheel, increasing rotational force.
 Landing another attack, this time in Bladed form, preserves momentum.
 Continued alternating attacks allows for this increased damage to be preserved.
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 		- Bow-Blades: A pair of large, curved blades that can open up, then combine, into a powerful, yet short-ranged bow.
 			- Mechanic:
 				- String Resonance- Attacks in blade form build resonance, which can be vented by firing arrows in bow form.
 Higher resonance=more arrow damage, and at max resonance, firing the bow consumes no mana.
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 		- Blade-Harp: A long, flat blade which acts as a sounding board for strings that run across the length of the blade.
 As the user swings, air rushes through the weapon, acting like an Aeolian harp.
 These tones are controlled by triggers on the hilt.
 			- Mechanics
 				- Bladesong-"Inner Fire": After playing the correct sequence of notes, the user bolsters their Dodge defense and increases their attack speed.
 Also increases Weapon Damage for each buff currently active on allies.
 				- Bladesong-"Breaker's Aria": After playing the correct sequence of notes, the user grants a buff to their allies for a small duration.
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 	- Balance-Class Weaponry
 		- Change-Revolver: a large revolver-style rifle that can be reconfigured between a long-range, high-powered sniper form and a short-range, high fire-rate form.
 			- Mechanics
 				- Sniper Configuration:
 				- Riot Configuration:
 				- Shot Types:
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 		- Roulette-Rang: A six-sided boomerang that randomizes its damage types and elemental affinities.
 The user can burn mana to "lock in" a damage type, increasing both weapon damage and blocking potency against that damage type.
 		- Dancer Fans: a pair of bladed fans that can assist dodging by moving massive amounts of air, while also interlocking to block damage.
 			- Mechanics
-				- Galeforce: Avoiding damage and alternating defense types generates Gale.
-Gale can be consumed to guarantee perfect defenses. or activate
+				- Galeforce: Avoiding damage and alternating defense types generates Gale charges.
+Gale charges can be consumed to guarantee perfect defenses, or activate certain abilities.
+			- Stats
+				- Damage Die:
+				- Damage Type:
+				- Dodge:
+				- Block:
 - Equipment
 	- Starter Arms and Armors: Two sets of each, the "bone" and "metal" equivalent.
 		- Armor